2014 Chevrolet Camaro 2dr Conv LT w/1LTNew Search Select Other Trims

 All Camaro models get the suite of OnStar roadside assistance and crash-safety notification system, including six months of the Directions and Connections services, with Turn-by-Turn Navigation and Stolen Vehicle Assistance.
 A host of appearance extras are available, but of interest to those who intend to use their Camaro as a daily driver is the Rear Vision Package, which also brings a rearview camera system and auto-dimming rearview mirror.

 The Chevrolet Camaro is a modern take on GM's legendary muscle-car, offering strong rear-wheel-drive performance in a low coupe or convertible body style.
 Relative to the other pony cars like the Ford Mustang or Dodge Challenger, the Camaro performs athletically, although it gives up some outward visibility for the chunky, bold design.
-The standout of the model line remains the Camaro SS Coupe for performance and handling approaching that of an exotic car.
-But Camaro Convertibles are a strong value as well and provide a different sort of fun.
-For the rare driver wanting to better the performance of high-end exotics, the ZL1 provides outrageous horsepower numbers.
-While it's expensive for a Camaro, it's faster than cars costing two or three times as much.
+The performance standout of the model line remains the Camaro SS Coupe.
+Camaro Convertibles are a strong value as well and provide a different sort of fun.
+Some drivers wanting performance approaching that of high-end exotics, the ZL1 provides outrageous horsepower numbers.
+While pricy among Camaros, it's faster than cars costing two or three times as much.

-Strong acceleration; great handling; rip-roaring muscle-car look and feel; daring design inside and out; good highway efficiency
+Strong acceleration; great handling; muscle-car look and feel; daring design inside and out; good highway efficiency